AndrewMead10/git-diff-viewer.nvim/README.md

 # git-diff-viewer.nvim

-Show unstaged inline diffs whenever you change branches.
+View unstaged inline diffs for your current branch on demand.
 Designed for AstroNvim but works with any Neovim distribution.

 ## Features

-- Watches `.git/HEAD` and reacts as soon as the branch changes.
+- Toggle diff view on/off with `<leader>agt`, `:GitDiffViewerToggle`, or your own mapping.
-- Closes your current listed buffers and opens a fresh tab populated with one scratch buffer per unstaged file (no splits to manage).
+- Opens a fresh tab populated with one buffer per unstaged file (no splits to manage).
 - Highlights additions (`DiffAdd`) and deletions (`DiffDelete`) using standard diff syntax; new files show the entire file as additions, deleted files show the full removed contents.
-- Stage the current file directly from the diff buffer with `<leader>ada` (configurable).
+- When toggled off, diff buffers are closed but files remain open in the editor.
-- Switch to a whole-file diff view (headers stripped) with `<leader>adf`.
+- Stage the current file directly from the diff buffer with `<leader>aga` (configurable).
-- Toggle on/off with `<leader>ag`, `:GitDiffViewerToggle`, or your own mapping.
+- Switch to a whole-file diff view (headers stripped) with `<leader>agf`.
-- Optional manual refresh via `:GitDiffViewerRefresh`.
+- Manual refresh via `:GitDiffViewerRefresh` or `<leader>agr`.

 ## Installation